 First, it’s important to recognize that while your diary could be used in a criminal investigation, just because you keep a journal doesn’t always mean it can be used as evidence in court.
 If your rights were violated when it was obtained, for example, if it was discovered through illegal search and seizure methods, it will be inadmissible in court.

-Additionally, the prosecutor must be able to show that the contents are relevant to the case.
-On the down side, this means the judge, prosecutor and your Vista defense lawyer will all have to read your private writings in order to debate whether or not they are relevant to the proceedings.
-While this still won’t make them open to the public record, if you are a person who never wanted anyone to read your diary -you will have to cope with having them read by at least these people.
+Assuming the search and seizure was legal, in order for a journal to be used as evidence, the prosecutor must be able to show that the contents are relevant to the case.
+On the down side, this means the judge, prosecutor and your defense lawyer will all have to read your private writings in order to debate whether or not they are relevant to the proceedings.
+While this still won’t make them open to the public record, if you are a person who never wanted anyone to read your innermost thoughts, you will have to cope with having them read by at least these people.